Glendale, California: History

 In 2014, a Glendale Police Department spokesperson, stated, "In five to eight years, the [Armenian] community went from a few thousand to about 40,000."
 Levon Marashlian, an instructor of Armenian history at Glendale College, stated that in the early 1990s Glendale's Armenian community became the largest in the Los Angeles metropolitan area, surpassing the Armenian community of Hollywood.
 Alice Petrossian, the GUSD director of intercultural education, stated that Burbank lies within the middle of other Armenian communities, so it attracted Armenians.
 There are also a great number of Armenian immigrants from Iran who, due to the religious restrictions and lifestyle limitations of the Islamic government, immigrated to the US, many to Glendale since it was where their relatives resided.

-As of March 2018, four of the five members of Glendale's city council are of Armenian descent: Mayor Vartan Gharapetian and councilmembers Zareh Sinanyan (mayor from 2014 to 2015), Ara Najarian (mayor from 2007 to 2008, 2010 to 2011, and 2015 to 2016), and Vrej Agajanian.
-Former Armenian American mayors of Glendale include Larry Zarian, Bob Yousefian, and Rafi Manoukian.

-Singer Serj Tankian and bassist Shavo Odadjian, members of the Armenian American rock band System of a Down, were based in Glendale at the time of formation.

-The Cathedral of Saint Gregory the Illuminator, which is the seat of North American diocese of the Armenian Catholic Church, is located in Glendale.
-The Bishop of the Diocese, Rt.
-Rev. Mikaël Antoine Mouradian, is also resident in Glendale.
+Organizations

+In 1994, a new headquarters of the Armenian National Committee of America-Western Region opened in Glendale.
+ANCA Chairman Raffi Hamparian stated "One could look at it cynically and say they're coming because this is an election year, but on the other hand[,] the Armenian community has a lot of friends, because we're active in the public life of many cities[.]"
+In 2004, the Armenian Cultural Foundation started planning for an educational and recreational youth center in south Glendale.
+In 2009, upon the center's completion, the various Armenian Revolutionary Federation-aligned organizations—such as the Armenian National Committee of America, the Armenian Relief Society, the Armenian Youth Federation and Hamazkayin—moved to this new facility.

+The Armenian Assembly of America's Western Region office is in Glendale.

+The Armenian General Benevolent Union serves Glendale through its Pasadena-based Pasadena-Glendale chapter.

+Homenetmen, a non-aligned sport and scouting organization, started its Glendale Ararat chapter in 1983.
+Since 1996, the chapter has been located in neighboring Glassell Park.

 Other ethnic groups

 The Mexican American community was established in Glendale by the 1960s.
-The late 1980s and the early 1990s also saw increases in Mexican American population as Glendale offers higher quality education along a safer suburban environment away from the city.
+The late 1980s and early 1990s also saw increases in Mexican American population as Glendale offers higher-quality education in a safer suburban environment away from the city.

 Several Korean cities have sought to create business and cultural relationships with Glendale.
-Central Park has the only West Coast monument to Korean comfort women of World War II.
+Central Park has a monument to commemorate Korean comfort women of World War II.
+It was the only such monument on the West Coast until the opening of the San Francisco Comfort Women Memorial in 2017.

 As of 2012, Filipino Americans were the third largest minority group in Glendale, making up seven percent of the city's total population, overtaking Korean Americans.

 In 2022, the Filipino American Friendship Monument was unveiled in Central Park.

 After the Iranian Revolution, many Persians migrated to the cities seeking a suburban city with lower crime and quality education.